CodeWracker/Bard-Based-Scientific_Article-Data-Extractor/README.md

 ## Usage

-The program processes each PDF file in the `PDFs` directory, extracts the relevant information using the Gemini model, and outputs the results in a CSV format with the specified columns.
+The program processes each PDF file in the `PDFs` directory, extracting relevant information using the Gemini model and outputting the results in CSV format with the specified columns.

+While running, you may encounter an error indicating the need to refresh the cookies.
+If this occurs, revisit the Gemini page, refresh it by clearing the cache, then download the cookies again and update the `bard_cookies.json` file.
+If this does not resolve the issue, try logging in through an incognito tab, then switch back to a regular tab, refresh it, and follow the previous steps.
+The program is designed to handle this situation dynamically; it will pause whenever a cookie-related error occurs, giving you time to update the cookies before it attempts to proceed.

 ### With docker